Do you want to invest in web 3.0? Learn how to invest in web 3.0 and discover 6 opportunities for investors of varying budgets.

 5. Claim Your ENS Domain Name

-Buying and using an ENS domain is a great way of future-proofing and business or personal brand for web 3.0.
+Buying and using an ENS domain is a great way of future-proofing a business or personal brand for web 3.0.

 An Ethereum Name Service (ENS) or .ETH top-level domain name (TLD) represents the blockchain version of a.com TLD.